andrew/ultimate-awesome/README.md

 - [ImPromptu](https://github.com/grahamwaters/ImPromptu) - Domain Agnostic Prompts for Savvy Professionals.
 - [awesome-apps-script](https://github.com/grant/awesome-apps-script) - ☁️A collection of awesome Apps Script tools and libraries.
 - [awesome-xwing](https://github.com/guidokessels/awesome-xwing) - A curated list of awesome X-Wing: The Miniatures Games resources, tools and more.
+- [awesome-woocommerce](https://github.com/harshalslimaye/awesome-woocommerce) - A curated list of free and open source WooCommerce extensions and add-ons.
 - [awesome-robust-depth-estimation](https://github.com/hitcslj/awesome-robust-depth-estimation) - A curated list of awesome robust depth estimation papers.
 - [fucking_awesome_python](https://github.com/htlcnn/fucking_awesome_python) - Awesome-python with :octocat: :star: and :fork_and_knife:.
 - [awesome-icon](https://github.com/icon-community/awesome-icon) - A curated list of awesome frameworks, libraries, software, and other resources for the Icon blockchain ecosystem: